nullquant/ComfyUI-BrushNet/RAUNET.md

 [workflow](example/RAUNet_basic.json)

 The left picture is created using ZavyChromaXL checkpoint on 2048x2048 canvas.
-The right one using RAUNet.
+The right one uses RAUNet.

 In my experience the node is helpful but quite sensitive to its parameters.
 And there is no universal solution - you should adjust them for every new image you generate.
-It also lowers model's imagination, you usually get only what you described in prompt.
+It also lowers model's imagination, you usually get only what you described in the prompt.
 Look at the example: in first you have a forest in the background, but RAUNet deleted all except fox which is described in the prompt.

+From the [paper](https://arxiv.org/abs/2311.17528): Diffusion models denoise from structures to details.
+RAU-Net introduces additional downsampling and upsampling operations, leading to a certain degree of information loss.
+In the early stages of denoising, RAU-Net can generate reasonable structures with minimal impact from information loss.
+However, in the later stages of denoising when generating fine details, the information loss in RAU-Net results in the loss of image details and a degradation in quality.

 ### Parameters

-There are two independent parts in this node: DU (Downsample/Upsample) and XA (CrossAttension).
+There are two independent parts in this node: DU (Downsample/Upsample) and XA (CrossAttention).
 The four parameters are the start and end steps for applying these parts.

 The Downsample/Upsample part lowers models degrees of freedom.
 If you apply it a lot (for more steps) the resulting images will have a lot of symmetries.